Mary Poppins Sindy and other Mary Poppins 12 inch Dolls

 Australia's Sindy Mary Poppins

-to set this doll apart from other Sindy dolls of the time is her long, centre parted, very dark brown hair.
+The only thing to set this doll apart from other Sindy dolls of the time is her long, centre parted, very dark brown hair.
+The hair is rooted only around the sides of the head and on mint dolls, is wound up into a neat low bun.

 America's Mary Poppins